-The Centre for Research in Sustainable Aviation (CRSA) was established in January 2013 to address the need for scientists and engineers with the skills to develop future generations of environmentally sustainable aircraft.
+The Centre for Research in Sustainable Aviation (CRSA) was established in January 2013 to address the need for scientists and engineers with the interdisciplinary skills required to develop future generations of environmentally sustainable aircraft.

-The CRSA has three new initiatives: the industrial-stream NSERC Collaborative Research and Training Experience (CREATE) Program in Environmentally Sustainable Aviation, the collaborative Research in Sustainable Aviation program, and an Emphasis in Sustainable Aviation for MASc, MEng and PhD Students:
+The CRSA has three important initiatives: the industrial-stream NSERC Collaborative Research and Training Experience (CREATE) Program in Environmentally Sustainable Aviation, the Collaborative Research in Sustainable Aviation program, and an Emphasis in Sustainable Aviation for MASc, MEng and PhD Students: